RESTFul APIs

 API Documentation

-RESTFul APIs are documented via an auto-generated framework (Swagger) that provides direct access to the API Gateway where you can view and test the APIs.
+RESTFul APIs are documented via an auto-generated framework (Swagger) that provides direct access to the API Gateway where you can view and test APIs.
 For the list of available APIs in production and sandbox, visit:

 The following APIs are not documented on the API documentation site.